-By taking Goldberg--Coxeter subdivision of the regular hexagonal lattice $M$, we obtain a regular hexagonal lattice $M_1$.
+By taking Goldberg--Coxeter subdivision of the regular hexagonal lattice $M$, we obtain a~regular hexagonal lattice $M_1$.
 Constructing the same manner from $M_1$, we may obtain a trivalent Enneper surface $X_1$.
-Continuing this procedure, we obtain a sequence $\{X_j\}_{j=0}$ of trivalent Enneper surfaces (see Fig.~\ref{fig:enneper}).
+Continuing this procedure, we obtain a sequence $\{X_j\}_{j=0}$ of trivalent Enneper surfaces (see Figure~\ref{fig:enneper}).

-We compute that the sequence $\{X_j\}$ converges a classical Enneper surface $X_{\mathrm{classical}}$, Gauss maps and mean curvatures of $\{X_j\}$ converge the Gauss map and the mean curvatures of $X_{\mathrm{classical}}$, respectively (see Figs.~\ref{fig:lattice}, \ref{fig:lattice1}).
+We compute that the sequence $\{X_j\}$ converges a classical Enneper surfaces $X_{\mathrm{classical}}$, Gauss maps and mean curvatures of $\{X_j\}$ converge the Gauss map and the mean curvatures of $X_{\mathrm{classical}}$, respectively (see Figures~\ref{fig:lattice} and \ref{fig:lattice1}).
 In fact, the Enneper surface $X_{\mathrm{classical}}$ appeared in the limit is

-where $\nu$ is the scalar used in (\ref{eq:numerical:q}).
+where $\nu$ is the scalar used in \eqref{eq:numerical:q}.
 We show numerical results of convergence